aptible/www.aptible.com/content/legal/terms_of_service.md

 **"Content"** means software, data, text, audio, video, images or other content.

-**"Dedicated Environment"** means a dedicated Aptible environment running on in a dedicated network for which you have a valid, signed Business Associate Agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.
+**"Dedicated Environment"** means a dedicated Aptible environment running in a dedicated network for which you have a valid, signed Business Associate Agreement with Aptible and have applied the required security configurations and controls as specified in that agreement.

 **"End User"** means any individual or entity that directly or indirectly through another user: